Crown-Commercial-Service/ccs-autoscaling-policies/README.md

 - There are between 6 and 10 instances during daylight hours of the first week of the month
 - There are between 2 and 4 instances otherwise

+### How to bind an autoscaling policy to an application in GPaaS

+Ensure the autoscaling CLI plugin is installed:

+`cf install-plugin -r CF-Community app-autoscaler-plugin`

+Deploy your app, where APPNAME is the name of your application:

+`cf push APPNAME`

+Create an autoscaler service to scale your app:

+`cf create-service autoscaler autoscaler-free-plan scale-APPNAME`

+Note: If your organisation/space is using Terraform/IAC, this should be provided to you by default.
+Please speak to TechOps if you require assistance with this

+Bind the autoscaler service to your app:

+`cf bind-service APPNAME scale-APPNAME`

+Create the desired autoscaling policy (see [example_policies](example_policies))

+Attach the autoscaling policy to your app:

+`cf attach-autoscaling-policy APPNAME policy.json`

+Observe the app scaling automatically:

+`cf autoscaling-history APPNAME`